AndersDeath/diary2/000-current.md

 # 01 November - Wednesday - Yerevan - 398 day of immigration

 Today I was working on entities for my nx setup.
 It was interesting and nice.
-I
+I'm going to finish working on it.